flashmob/go-guerrilla/README.md

 | Processor | Description |
 |-----------|-------------|
 |[MailDir](https://github.com/flashmob/maildir-processor)|Save emails to a maildir.
 [MailDiranasaurus](https://github.com/flashmob/maildiranasaurus) is an example project|
+|[FastCgi](https://github.com/flashmob/fastcgi-processor)|Deliver email directly to PHP-FPM or a similar FastCGI backend.

+Have a processor that you would like to share?
+Submit a PR to add it to the list!

 Releases
 ========

-(Master branch - Release Candidate 1 for v1.6)
+(Master branch - Release Candidate 1 for v2.0)
 Large refactoring of the code.
 - Introduced "backends": modular architecture for saving email
 - Issue: Use as a package in your own projects! https://github.com/flashmob/go-guerrilla/issues/20